bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cantor.md

 * Firstly Cantor realised that his theory of sets was not finding the acceptance that he had hoped and the Grundlagen was designed to reply to the criticisms.
 * At the end of May 1884 Cantor had the first recorded attack of depression.
 * Mathematical worries began to trouble Cantor at this time, in particular he began to worry that he could not prove the continuum hypothesis, namely that the order of infinity of the real numbers was the next after that of the natural numbers.
+* All was not going well in other ways too, for in 1885 Mittag-Leffler persuaded Cantor to withdraw one of his papers from Acta Mathematica when it had reached the proof stage because he thought it "...
 * Mittag-Leffler meant this as a kindness but it does show a lack of appreciation of the importance of Cantor's work.
 * The correspondence between Mittag-Leffler and Cantor all but stopped shortly after this event and the flood of new ideas which had led to Cantor's rapid development of set theory over about 12 years seems to have almost stopped.
 * In 1886 Cantor bought a fine new house on Händelstrasse, a street named after the German composer Handel.